Wolvinny/fursuit-fan-controller/README.md

 A fursuit fan controller, that can be manually triggered or when a set temperature is hit.
 I made this because i have a fan, which is quite powerful but i do not hear anything when its running. <br>
 I havent had much time to test and tune in the temps, this also depends from fursuit to fursuit, though i recommend to keep the warning temp and overheat temp within 10° from eachother.<br>
-The config is in °C, though the display can be adjusted to display °F <br>
+The config is in °C, though the display can be adjusted to display °F
+### The temps mentioned were the ones i used for testing.
+They need to be adjusted to your preferred temps as i doubt you'd want you and your suit to ever reach 60°C
 Features:
 - Manual fan control using a reed switch (i attached a magnet to my paw to trigger it)
+- Optional reset switch (also via a reed switch)
 - Temperature monitoring: current temp, min temp, max temp, and average temp (of the last 20 measurements)
-- **The temps mentioned were the ones i used for testing.
-They need to be adjusted to your preferred temps as i doubt a suit would reach 60°**
 - Hi temp warning: if the temp reaches above 50, a warning will start to flash.
 - Automatic cooling: if the temp reaches above 60, the fan will kick in and stop when a temperature lower than 50 (the warning threshold) is reached.
 - A 'Last water' timestamp, which is basically just the time since the system was powered up, so you need to restart / reset to reset this timer.